 One of the big questions you should ask yourself with regards to your child’s new kindergarten should be whether the full-day or half-day program is the better fit.
 As you would know, different kindergartens have different schedules, but generally, the half-day program sees the children released at around noon, whereas the full-day program keeps the children within the school until the afternoon hours.
 Of course, most parents make the decision on the basis of their work schedules: parents who work long shifts, and have no choice but to leave their children in school will naturally pick the full-day programs, but what about the others?
 Should they naturally opt for the half-day program?
 Read on below!

-Many early years schools in Bangkok offer half-day programs, and to this day, they remain the more popular choice with regards to kindergarten.
+Many international schools in Sathorn, Bangkok, offer half-day programs, and to this day, they remain the more popular choice with regards to kindergarten.
 Half-day kindergartens often run from for less than five hours, ending around noon.
 The argument that many individuals make in favour of these kindergartens is that young children will often find it difficult to suddenly adjust themselves to long timetables and to remain for so long away from their parents.
 Furthermore, there is also the fact that young children have a considerably smaller attention span than older children and adults, and as such, a prolonged learning experience can only become boring and ineffective to them.

 On the other hand, you will see many private kindergartens, such as the prep international kindergarten Bangkok, offering full-day programs.
 The argument here is that a longer timetable can actually provide a more relaxed learning experience for the child, as this can factor in significant playtime and a nap time, not to add, learning activities are not hurriedly taught and teachers can focus on the children better.
 It should be noted that a number of studies conducted have proven that full-day programs saw children perform better with regards to studies, as opposed to half-day programs.
 Likewise, there is also a better chance to improve the social skills and more importantly, the independence and self-reliance of the child early on.